(for veterinary information only)

 If a patient seems to have an upset stomach on oseltamivir, this effect can be mitigated by giving the medication with food.

-There has been some interest in using oseltamivir in infections other than parvovirus such as Canine Influenza, Canine Distemper, or even Kennel Cough.
-It is important to consider that human influenza is a significant disease with potential to cause human death under certain circumstances.
+It is important to remember that human influenza is a significant disease with potential to cause human death under certain circumstances.
 Unnecessary use of anti-viral medications leads to resistance within the influenza virus population so it is important that medications such as oseltamivir not be used for infections which are not life-threatening in nature or which are likely to resolve with routine supportive care.

 For more details on canine parvovirus, see the Parvovirus Information Center on this site.